Dewatering Submersible Pumps

 Dewatering pumps belong to the centrifugal pump class.
 The pumps remove unwanted water from sites, helping to dry out the location or make it conducive to construction and other activities.
 Submersible dewatering pump systems can be useful in basements, construction sites, flooded fields, or mines.

 Industrial Flow Solutions specializes in the design, manufacturing, sales, and service of submersible dewatering pumps.
-We sell various models from BJM Pumps® and Stancor®.
+Choose from various models from BJM Pumps® and Stancor®.
 Contact our team to learn more about our offerings and which pumps best serve your needs.

 Advantages of Submersible Dewatering Pumps